 The region spurred several wars between the two countries, the creation of a Line of Control (LoC) guarded by military troops and regular fire exchanges.
 India also argues with China over the region.

 In the Kashmir Valley, mainly composed of Muslims, Hizbul Mujahideens fight to become part of the Islamic Republic of Pakistan.
-They claimed responsibility of several terrorist attacks.
+They claimed responsibility for several terrorist attacks.

 Hyundai isn’t the only brand to have published apologies as calls on social media calls to boycott companies supporting the Kashmir Day spread in India.